addyosmani/backbone-fundamentals/chapters/07-common-problems.md

 **Problem**

-How does inheritence work with Backbone?
+How does inheritance work with Backbone?
 How can I share code between similar models and views?
 How can I call methods that have been overridden?

 **Solution**